patrickdeyoreo/holbertonschool-system_linux/0x00-ls/README.md

 `0`   | if OK,
 `1`   | if minor problems (e.g., cannot access subdirectory),
 `2`   | if serious trouble (e.g., cannot access command-line argument).

+### Examples

+- List non-hidden entries in the current directory, one per line:
+`hls -1`
+- List all entries in the parent directory sorted by size:
+`hls -aS ../`
+- Recursively list the contents of the directory `/var/log`:
+`hls -R /var/log`

+### Compilation

+`gcc -Wall -Werror -Wextra -pedantic *.c -o hls`

 ### Author